hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 message ProtoDeactivateStorageEntry{
-  reserved 1, 50; // These positions are reserved by ProtoCreateStorageEntry reserved 3 to 49; // These fields will be used for validation the Storage Events in the future bytes previous_event_hash = 2; // The hash of the most recent event that was used to create or update the VDR Entry.
+  reserved 1, 50; // These positions are reserved by ProtoCreateStorageEntry reserved 3 to 49; // These fields will be used for validating the Storage Events in the future bytes previous_event_hash = 2; // The hash of the most recent event that was used to create or update the VDR Entry.
 }
 ```